Sheikhizadeh/pantools/Readme.md

    java  -jar  /home/pantools/dist/pantools.jar  annotate  /home/two_hiv_pangenome_database  /home/pantools/example/sample_annotations_path.txt

 3. add:
-   To add new genomes to an available pan-genome
+   To add new genomes to an available pan-genome.

    java  -jar  PATH_TO_THE_JAR_FILE/pantools.jar  add  PATH_TO_THE_PANGENOME_DATABASE  PATH_TO_THE_NEW_GENOMES_PATH_FILE